-Shipping Paper

-TO: ABC Corporation 88 Valley Street Anywhere, VA FROM: DEF Corporation 55 Mountain Street Nowhere, CO Page 1 of 1

-Quantity HM Description Weigh Weight

-1 RQ Phosgene, 2.3, 25 lbs

-cylinder UN1076

-, Poison, Inhalation

-Hazard,

-("RQ" Zone A

-means that 2011071

-this is a (Phosgene is the

-reportable proper shipping

-name from Column

-quantity.)

-2 of the Hazardous

-Materials Table.)

-(2.3 is the Hazard

-Class from Column

-3 of the Hazardous

-Materials Table.)

-(Un1076 is the

-Identification

-Number from

-Column 4 of the

-Hazardous materials

-Table.)

-This is to This is to certify that the above named materials are

-properly classified, described, packaged marked and

-labeled, and are in proper condition for transportation

-• able regulations of the United

-according to the applic able regulations of the Office

-Shipper: Per: Date: Corporation Smith October 15, 2003 Per: Date: First Special In 2000 24 hour Emergency Contact Special Instructions: 24 hour Emergency Contact, John Smith 1-800-555-5555
+Shipping Paper TO: ABC Corporation 88 Valley St. Anywhere VA FROM: DEF Corporation 55 Mountain St. Nowhere CO Page 1 of 1 Quantity НМ Description Weight 1 cylinder RQ ("RQ" means that this is a reportable quantity.)
+Phosgene, 2.3 UN1076 Poison, inhalation hazard, Zone A (Phosgene is the proper shipping name from Column 2 of the Hazardous Materials Table.)
+(2.3 is the Hazard Class from Column 3 of the Hazardous Materials Table.)
+(UN1076 is the Identification Number from the Column 4 of the Hazardous Materials Table.)
+25 lbs This is to certify that the above named materials are properlyclassified, described, packaged, marked, and labeled, and arein proper condition for transportation according to the applicableregulations of the United States Department of Transportation.Shipper:DEFCarrier:Safety FirstCorporation Per: Smith Per: Date: October 15, 2003 Date: Special Instructions: 24 hour Emergency Contact, John Smith 1-800-555-5555

-9.3.4 - The Shipping Paper
+The Shipping Paper